What is Project Borealis?

 Is this feature or enemy going to be in the game?

 Like the plot points, we're keeping some features like new enemies, weapons, mechanics or the like under wraps for now.
 Keep an eye on our development updates for sneak peeks!

 When and how do you plan on hiring voice actors?

 What are your concerns about possible legal issues with Valve?

 Given Valve's track record with fan mods and games, we're not overly worried about any repercussions from them.
-Valve has allowed user mods and fan games that using both the Source engine and others (including UE4), such as Black Mesa, Prospekt, and Portal Stories.
+Valve has allowed user mods and fan games that using both the Source Engine and others (including Unreal Engine), such as Black Mesa, Prospekt, and Portal Stories.
 Nevertheless, we intend to reach out to them formally once the public tech demo is complete, and obtain their official blessing to continue with our game.
 We have considered other options could the worst possible scenario - a DMCA or similar - occur, but we think this is unlikely.
 There have been attempts to contact Valve about this project, but it is notoriously difficult to get Valve lawyers to respond.

 What would you do if Valve released Episode 3 or Half-Life 3?